Skip to main content

 For some listeners, the name Mack Prichard is synonymous with Tennessee’s environment.
 For other the name may be new.
 But if you have stepped foot in a Tennessee State Park, Natural Area, or really any conserved land in our state, you can probably thank Mack for making your experience possible.
 Mack Prichard was known as The Conservation Conscience” of Tennessee and had a wide and lasting influence on Tennessee’s environmental heritage.

-In this episode, you will hear some details about Mack’s life, but most importantly, you will hear stories collected from his family, friends, and colleagues about Mack the conservationist, Mack the environmental advocate, and Mack the friend.
+In this episode, you will hear some details about Mack’s life, but most importantly, you will hear stories collected from his family, friends, and colleagues.

 The Cumberland River Compact extends our deepest gratitude to the family, friends, and colleagues of Mack Prichard who generously shared their stories with us.